 developed my Minox GmbH

-in Germany during the last stages of the Cold War.
+in Germany during the final stages of the Cold War.
 It is a fully electronic

 photo camera with a built-in Silicon Blue Cell (SBC)